matthewGrinde/stunning-doodle/proposal.md

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.

 For this programs we will need four key files.
-This will include a main, hash table, node class, and the graphical interface (we do not know how to do that yet).
+This will include a main, hashtable, node class, and the graphical interface (we do not know how to do that yet).
 We will also need and ADTInterface.

 Name each interface or class and briefly describe its function or purpose.

-Main- This class communicates with the user whether that be a student or someone with admin privilages (bookstore worker).
+Main- This class communicates with the user whether that be a student or someone with admin privilages trying to make changes to data.
+Node- This class outlines all the information that someone may need about specific books such as book title, ISBN, number avilible, used vs. new, ect.
+Hashtable-  this is the main data structure used for this app.
+Things added to the hashtable will be able to be edited .
+Graphical interface- we do not know how to implement this yet but we will need to have some type of graphical interface that will be used along with the main to communicated with the user.

 ## Edit and Submit this file and any figures referenced by this document.